 “GOI expresses concern for the rights of Afghan people but wilfully denies the same to Kashmiris.
 I’ve been placed under house arrest today because according to admin the situation is far from normal in Kashmir.
 This exposes their fake claims of normalcy,” Mufti tweeted.

-The tweet by Mufti was posted along with the pictures of her residence in Srinagar, where an armored vehicle was parked outside her locked gate.
+The tweet by Mufti was posted along with the pictures of her residence in Srinagar, where an armoured vehicle was parked outside her locked gate.

 The Jammu and Kashmir Police, however, denied any such abnormality stating that the restrictions have already been eased in the valley, which includes the restoring of internet services.